Home Visitor III Early Head Start North Hollywood

 JOB SUMMARY AND PURPOSE

-The Early Head Start Home Visitor identifies, recruits and enrolls families for participation in the EHS Program, then regularly meets with enrolled families to identify challenges and needs they face.
-Fosters the view and practice in parents that they are their child’s first teacher and reinforce this concept with practical suggestions; works wish parent to establish a Family Partnership Agreement and assists them in attaining established goals.
+The Head Start Home Visitor identifies, recruits and enrolls families for participation in the EHS Program, then regularly meets with enrolled families to identify challenges and needs they face.
+Fosters the view and practice in parents that they are their child’s first teacher and reinforce this concept with practical suggestions; works with parent to establish a Family Partnership Agreement and assists them in attaining established goals.

 DUTIES AND RESPONSIBILITIES